dhondta/python-codext/README.md

-`klopf` | text <-> klopf encoded text | Polybius square with trivial alphabetical distribution `leetspeak` | text <-> leetspeak encoded text | based on minimalistic elite speaking rules `letter-indices` | text <-> text with letter indices | encodes consonants and/or vowels with their corresponding indices `manchester` | text <-> manchester encoded text | XORes each bit of the input with `01` `markdown` | markdown --> HTML | unidirectional `morse` | text <-> morse encoded text | uses whitespace as a separator
+`klopf` | text <-> klopf encoded text | Polybius square with trivial alphabetical distribution `leetspeak` | text <-> leetspeak encoded text | based on minimalistic elite speaking rules `letter-indices` | text <-> text with letter indices | encodes consonants and/or vowels with their corresponding indices `lz77` | text <-> LZ77-compressed text | compresses the given data with the algorithm of Lempel and Ziv of 1977 `manchester` | text <-> manchester encoded text | XORes each bit of the input with `01` `markdown` | markdown --> HTML | unidirectional `morse` | text <-> morse encoded text | uses whitespace as a separator